American Girl is in free fall

 American Girl is tasked with a tricky business challenge: It must win over today’s children by creating dolls, content, and experiences that resonate with them, while also winning over their parents, who like me, are yearning for the brand that shaped their own childhood.
 And based on American Girl’s financial woes, it may be struggling to cater to the needs of two very different generations of consumers.

-The Evolution of American Girl
+The evolution of American Girl

 In 1990, founder Pleasant Rowland launched a line of baby dolls sold through American Girl, beginning a shift away from an exclusive focus on historical fiction.
 By the late 1990s, American Girl had become enormously popular, raking in annual revenues of $300 million a year (or about half a billion dollars today, factoring inflation).
 When Mattel purchased the company from founder Pleasant Rowland for $700 million in 1998, it continued churning out dolls that didn’t come attached to “stories” or historical eras.